Better understand your monthly electric bill

 Deposit – Existing Location

-- A new member at an existing residence with prior service pays the highest bill in the previous 12 month period at that location.
+- A new member at an existing residence will be required to pay a $200 deposit.
 The deposit fee may be waived with an acceptable letter of credit from the member’s former utility provider showing consecutive on-time payments for the last 12 months.
 Once CVEC receives 12 consecutive on-time payments, your deposit will be applied as a credit to your account.

 Transfer of Service